-Ten sampling locations were chosen inside the cave that followed the horizontal section from the east gate as shown in Fig 2.
-Sampling location 1 was at the east gate (outside the cave) and the serial number was from 1 to10.
-Three samples (1', 2', and 3') were also taken outside the east gate.
-Nine samples were obtained inside the cave (2 to10) and 4 samples outside the cave (1, 1', 2', and 3').
-Sampling was done with the use of a hand shovel.
-The weight of each sample collected was 500g.
-After the collection of samples, they were kept frozen prior to the commencement of the laboratory analysis.
+The collection of soil samples was done in September 2006 in the Dayan cave in Guilin.
+We placed 10 sampling locations inside the cave that followed the horizontal section from the east gate.
+(Sample number 1 was collected at the east gate) and the serial number was from 1-10 as shown in fig 2.
+Three samples (1 ', 2', 3') were also taken outside the east gate (downstream of the cave).
+Sampling was done with the use of a shovel and the samples were taken in a clean bag, and were well sealed and labeled.
+The weight of each sample was 500g.
+After the collection of samples, the samples were kept frozen in a refrigerator below -20°C prior to the commencement of the laboratory analysis.